Koromix/rygel/doc/contribute.md

 Go here: https://github.com/Koromix/luigi/issues

+## Code style

+Koffi is programmed in a mix of C++ and assembly code (architecture-specific code).
+It uses [node-addon-api](https://github.com/nodejs/node-addon-api) (C++ N-API wrapper) to interact with Node.js.

+My personal preference goes to a rather C-like C++ style, with careful use of templates (mainly) and little object-oriented programming.
+I strongly prefer tagged unions over inheritance and virtual methods.
+Exceptions are disabled.

 ## Build from source

 We provide prebuilt binaries, packaged in the NPM archive, so in most cases it should be as simple as `npm install koffi`.
 If you want to hack Koffi or use a specific platform, follow the instructions below.